virtualagc/virtualagc/README.md

 ## Linux

 These instructions relate specifically to building from source as of 2016-08-07 on 64-bit Linux Mint 17.3.
 I'm sorry to have to make them so specific, but hopefully they are easily adapted to other Linux environments.
+Alternate build instructions (for example, for Raspberry Pi) may be found at http://www.ibiblio.org/apollo/download.html.

 You will probably have to install a variety of packages which aren't normally installed.
 I found that I had to install the following, which were all available from the standard software repositories (in Linux Mint, anyway):